-Basic Training is a unique and educational method by which facilitators and counselors break down the Twelve Step program of Alcoholics Anonymous into carefully sequenced group sessions.
-The goal of RBC’s Basic Training curriculum is for each client to have a distinct understanding of the events that should be occurring on his 12 Step journey.
-Our clients will be able to identify their problem, define their solution, and gather insight into actions that will help them realize long term recovery.
-We want to ensure that every client who comes through our doors has both a working knowledge of the Big Book (the basic text of Alcoholics Anonymous) and is properly armed with the facts about himself.
+Basic Training is a unique and educational method which breaks down Alcoholics Anonymous' Twelve Step program into carefully sequenced group sessions.
+The goal is to provide each client a distinct understanding of the events that should be occurring on his 12 Step journey.
+We help clients identify their problem, define its solution, and gather insight necessary to realize long term recovery.
+Every client who comes through our doors receives a working knowledge of A.A.'s Big Book.
+And he leaves properly armed with the facts about himself.

 Over the course of one Basic Training cycle, our facilitators guide the alcoholic and addict through each of the 12 Steps.
-Working chronologically from the Big Book, as well as The Steps We Took*, our clients are taught both the cognitive program of action presented by Alcoholics Anonymous and the origins of its founding.
-Our facilitators discuss each of the 12 Steps in detail, explaining how and why it is necessary to complete them.
-Clients are interactively taught how to accomplish each necessary task within a particular Step and are educated on what the result should be when the Step is completed.
+We work chronologically from the Big Book, as well as The Steps We Took*.
+And we teach our clients both the cognitive program of action presented by Alcoholics Anonymous and the origins of its founding.
+The course details how and why it is necessary to complete each of the 12 Steps.
+Then it provides the tools to accomplish all of the given tasks.

 Basic Training doesn’t replace the sponsor-sponsee relationship; it enhances that relationship.
-Its purpose is to reinforce the principles of the 12 Step program and serve as a resource for any alcoholic or addict seeking long term recovery.
-It provides a forum for clients to ask questions about their Step Work and to seek recovery advice from their peers, facilitators and counselors, all the while enriching and concretizing their own 12 Step experience.
+Its purpose is to reinforce the principles of the 12 Step program.
+And in the end to serve as a resource for any alcoholic or addict seeking long term recovery.
+Clients are given a forum to ask questions about their Step Work.
+They're also given the opportunity to seek recovery advice from their peers, facilitators and counselors.
+This, in turn, enriches and concretizes their own 12 Step experience.

 David Zaiff: Lead Basic Training Instructor